-Using secret versions
+Use secret versions

-secrethub write $SH_USERNAME/testing/hello
+secrethub write your-username/start/hello-world

-We can access any version of a secret by appending
+You can access any version of a secret by appending

 :<version> to the path.